aws-samples/aws-ipranges-api/README.md

 A common use case is [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with on-premise web server as origin; only [CloudFront origin facing](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) (and if in use [Route 53 Health Checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html)) IP prefixes are allowed inbound access at perimeter network firewall.

-Another use case is for [egress control](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#aws-ip-egress-control) where firewall administrators allow-list or deny-list outbound network acess to all or specific AWS service/region such as [Route 53 name servers](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html) or [Amazon S3](https://aws.amazon.com/premiumsupport/knowledge-center/s3-find-ip-address-ranges/)
+Another use case is for [egress control](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#aws-ip-egress-control) where firewall administrators allow-list or deny-list outbound network acess to all or specific AWS service or Region such as [Route 53 name servers](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html) or [Amazon S3](https://aws.amazon.com/premiumsupport/knowledge-center/s3-find-ip-address-ranges/)

 Typically, the firewall administrator will extract out required IP prefixes from ip-ranges.json for use in firewall rules.
 The IP prefixes need to be updated whenever there are changes and users can subscribe to [AWS IP address ranges notifications](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications)

 This project makes IP prefixes available as web feeds for automatic updates by firewalls.
-Users have the option to filter IP prefixes by service, region and network border group, and in combined IPv4 and IPv6, IPv4 only or IPv6 only format.
+Users have the option to filter IP prefixes by service, Region and network border group, and in combined IPv4 and IPv6, IPv4 only or IPv6 only format.
 Entire solution is serverless and can be deployed via a single CloudFormation file.

 Solution is mentioned in blog post [How to enhance CloudFront origin security of on-premise web servers using third-party firewalls](https://aws.amazon.com/blogs/networking-and-content-delivery/how-to-enhance-cloudfront-origin-security-of-on-premise-web-servers-using-third-party-firewalls/)